Lakeland community asks trustees to re-run levy for reduced amount

 Shannon Rider and her husband both work in the district and have children in Lakeland schools.

-She argued the district has always been conservative with its money and that there are not millions of dollars hiding somewhere in the budget to be cut.
+She argued the district has always been conservative with its money, and that there aren’t millions of dollars hiding somewhere in the budget to be cut.
 Rider said she heard the school board did not want to threaten the community with what they’d lose in order to get them to vote for the levy, a move she argued was detrimental.

 “I don’t believe that voters voted no because they don’t support education,” Rider said.
 “I believe that people voted no because they didn’t understand what was on the table.”

-The extracurricular activities and low class sizes provided by the levy are huge contributors to not only students’ success but their wellbeing, she said.
+The extracurricular activities and low class sizes provided by the levy are huge contributors to students’ success and wellbeing, she said.

-“This funding quite literally changes student lives,” Rider said, tearing up.
+“This funding quite literally changes student lives,” said Rider, tearing up.
 “In my career, I think of many students who would not be where they are today without the opportunities provided to them through levy supported programs and sports.”

 The crowd applauded loudly as Rider finished speaking.

-Seth Bullock, a Lakeland alumni who now has children in the district, said he’s the perfect example of one of those students whose life was changed by his teachers.
+Seth Bullock, a Lakeland alumni who now has children in the district, said he’s the perfect example of a student whose life was changed by his teachers.
 He fears that teachers will flee the district just from the uncertainty of the levy situation.

 “Our teachers are the backbone of our community,” he said.
 “And you will easily lose them retention-wise if they don’t have certainty.”